How to Make Your Theatre Show More Accessible

-- Provide seating in foyer for patrons who do not have the ability to stand up for long periods
+- Provide seating in foyer for patrons who cannot stand up for long periods of time

 - Provide an allocated welcoming space for guide dogs, and have a water bowl available in case it is needed

 - Reserve Seats for your accessible performances, e.g. to ensure your deaf audience members can see the captions clearly during the performance